lablup/beps/drafts/BEP-1011-MinIO.md

 Users should be able to use their existing bucket data in the form of a vfolder on Backend.AI without any hassle.

+One thing to note is that, unlike other storage backends, MinIO is an object storage system, so it is not sufficient to have just a single connection implementing the BaseVolume in the storage proxy.
+To support object storage, the MinIO bucket should be mounted directly on the agent host.

 # Implementations

 To achieve this, the following tasks need to be carried out.